tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 The algorithm field specifies the signature algorithm used (see Section 4.2.3 of {{!TLS13}}
 for the definition of this field).
 The signature is a digital signature using that algorithm.

 The signature scheme MUST be a valid signature scheme for TLS 1.3.
-This excludes all RSASSA-PKCS1-v1_5 algorithms and ECDSA algorithms that are not supported in TLS 1.3.
+This excludes all RSASSA-PKCS1-v1_5 algorithms and combinations of ECDSA and hash algorithms that are not supported in TLS 1.3.

 If an authenticator request is present, the signature algorithm MUST be chosen from one of the signature schemes in the authenticator request.
 Otherwise, the signature algorithm used should be chosen from the "signature_algorithms" extension sent by the peer in the TLS handshake.

 The signature is computed using the over the concatenation of: